 (all in the evening): 30% together; final: 30%.
-HW and quiz grades are posted to canvas, you need to check the posted grades and let us know within no more than 10 days if you see a problem; later responses to posted grades cannot be considered.
+Your lowest HW grade will be ignored.
+HW and quiz grades are posted to canvas, you need to check the posted grades and let us know within 7 days from the release of grades if you see a problem; later responses cannot be considered.
 Please approach Eli rather than the TFs with any issue related to grading.